This post is dedicated to the millions of women learning to unabashedly love themselves.

 07. be role models – because in a society that profits from our self doubt, loving ourselves is a rebellious act

 Today, I vow to love myself.
 To forgive myself on days when I hate what I see in the mirror.
+To choose to nourish my body despite not liking what I see.
 To spread a message of love and acceptance.
 I promise to eliminate negative self-talk, to celebrate body diversity, and to help my network of badass friends appreciate and honor their unique bodies.

 I promise to support those in need of encouragement.
 To promote messages of body positivity.
 To tell the people around me why and how much they are loved.
 To focus my conversations around discovering and living out our greatest purpose in this life.